-- 3.1 MDB Stakeholder Communication: That MDBA, Commonwealth Environmental Water Holder and State Government Departments provide a suite of transparency measures to demonstrate the effectiveness of its environmental water allocations and timing of flows across the Basin. - 3.2 Spill Event: Deduct a percentage of spill event flows from the environmental entitlement holding. - 3.3 Dilution Flows: Undertake a trial of reduced or eliminated dilution flows to evaluate the effect of such reductions on salt levels.
-In addition, that salinity management dilution flows be reviewed, with a view to allow for flexibility during low salinity years. - 3.4 Loss Reduction: That allocation of funds (other than buying water) into reducing evaporative, seepage and overbank losses would be a more efficient and collaborative mechanism for delivering downstream requirements (see Section 6). - 3.5 Evaluation: That consideration be given to a truly credible and independent evaluation of the most efficient way to deliver the environmental and downstream needs, given the massive evaporative losses incurred with that current system and the impacts of drought in NSW.
-This could include optimising the current irrigation infrastructure and systems which are already in place, such as piping and channels, or allocating a percentage to both the Darling and the Murray to deliver, allowing for flexibility in times of low inflows (such as drought). - 3.6 Integrated Water Approach: Consider where opportunities could exist to deliver multiple outcomes from one allocation of water (i.e. dilution water also fulfilling the need of downstream entitlements or environmental flows). - 3.7 Investment: That consideration be given to an appropriate level of investment to maximise the delivery of water, including environmental water, around constraints, and without further degradation of natural waterways through erosion.
-For example, greater efficiencies could be achieved through the use of other rivers (e.g. the Wakool and Edward) and through the existing irrigation networks such as Murray Irrigation Limited (MIL). - 3.8 Sustainable Diversion Limits: That the recovery of the remaining 58GL of Sustainable Diversion Limits be put on hold until such time as all findings from relevant water-related enquiries and investigations are handed down.
+- 3.1 The Barmah Choke: An urgent cooperative approach between State and Federal departments be undertaken to provide early and effective resolution of the growing problems presented by the deterioration of the Barmah Choke's delivery capacity. - 3.2 MDB Stakeholder Communication: That MDBA, Commonwealth Environmental Water Holder and State Government Departments provide a suite of transparency measures to demonstrate the effectiveness of its environmental water allocations and timing of flows across the Basin. - 3.3 Spill Event: Allocate a percentage of spill event flows from the environmental entitlement holders to productive use.
+(Awaiting further info). - 3.4 Dilution Flows: Undertake a trial of reduced or eliminated dilution flows to evaluate the effect of such reductions on salt levels.
+RAMJO recommends a trial reduction to 300GL per year for three years to assess the impact on the maintenance of salinity within agreed target levels. - 3.5 Loss Reduction: That allocation of funds (other than buying water) into reducing evaporative, seepage and overbank losses would be a more efficient and collaborative mechanism for delivering downstream requirements (see Section 6). - 3.6 Evaluation: That consideration be given to a truly credible and independent evaluation of the most efficient way to deliver the environmental and downstream needs, given the massive evaporative losses incurred with that current system and the impacts of drought in NSW.
+This could include optimising the current irrigation infrastructure and systems which are already in place, such as piping and channels, or allocating a percentage to both the Darling and the Murray to deliver, allowing for flexibility in times of low inflows (such as drought).

+- 3.7 Integrated Water Approach: Consider where opportunities could exist to deliver multiple outcomes from one allocation of water (i.e. dilution water also fulfilling the need of downstream entitlements or environmental flows). - 3.8 Sustainable Diversion Limits: That the recovery of the remaining 58GL of Sustainable Diversion Limits be put on hold until such time as all findings from relevant water-related enquiries and investigations are handed down. - 3.9 Alternatives to Water Buybacks: Alternatives to water buybacks include, but are not limited to: - Improving water infrastructure - Implementing efficient water management practices - Fostering ongoing and open collaboration among water users, that address underlying issues to water scarcity and help ensure more long-term solutions.